-As the Senior Adviser to the President, Jim leads and implements the strategic work and goals of Sojourners.
+As the Director of the President’s Office and Director of Advocacy, Jim leads and implements the strategic work and goals of Sojourners.

 Prior to joining Sojourners, he served as a Legislative Aide to Senator Mary Landrieu (D-LA) and as a Legislative Correspondent on the Democratic staff of the Senate Committee on Small Business and Entrepreneurship following an internship in the office of Senator Mark Warner (D-VA).
 Before his work in the Senate, he spent time in Kerala, India, through the Young Adult Volunteer Program (YAV) through the Presbyterian Church (USA).